slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Never explain: your friends do not need it, and your enemies will not believe you anyway."
 -- Elbert Hubbard*

+> *"If you begin by sacrificing yourself to those you love, you will end by hating those to whom you have sacrificed yourself."
+-- George Bernard Shaw*

+> *"If you do not take risks for your opinion, you are nothing."
+-- Nassim Taleb*

+> *"Freedom is not the absence of commitments, but the ability to choose and commit myself to what is best for me."
+-- Paulo Coelho*